 What are the pros of a direct drive configuration?

-Also, due to the reduced distance, the stepper motor does not need to be as powerful.
-In fact, there are special “pancake” stepper motors that you can use for direct drive extruders that are both lighter and have less torque.
+Also, due to the reduced distance, the stepper motor has less friction to overcome and doesn’t need to be as powerful.
+There are now “pancake” motors that are lighter and mitigate the major downside of direct drive extruders (high weight/inertia).

-The added weight from a direct drive extruder may cause some unwanted vibrations in your prints.
-To remove this ghosting, you would have to print at slower speeds.
+The added weight from a direct drive extruder may cause some unwanted vibrations in the print head/frame, causing ghosting at high print speeds.

-Also, the direct drive extruder position makes it harder to reach the hot end and nozzle in case you need to do any maintenance or fixes.
+It’s a bit more challenging to configure e steps on direct drive extruders.
+Also, direct drive extruders can make it harder to reach the hot end and nozzle in case you need to do any maintenance or fixes.

 Which 3D printers have direct drive extruders?

-The Wanhao Duplicator, Monoprice Maker Select, and Prusa MKIII are all examples of printers that have direct drive extruders.
+The Wanhao Duplicator, Monoprice Maker Select, and Prusa MK3S+ are all examples of printers that have direct drive extruders.

 Conclusion: Is a direct drive extruder worth it?

-A direct drive extruder is worth it if you’re going to print lots of highly detailed prints that require accurate retraction settings.
-You’ll also do good to stick with a direct drive extruder if you print with lots of abrasive filaments.
+A direct drive extruder is worth it if you’re going to print lots of highly detailed prints that require accurate retraction settings, flexible filaments, or abrasive filaments.